 I loved the spacious rooms, great food and the upscale locality where the hotel was located.
 It is located opposite to a shopping and entertainment complex with many restaurants.
 It is five minutes away from a Carrefour outlet which has huge discounts all the time.
 After hopping around the whole day in Barcelona we would return and walk to the beach that is 1.5 km away.

 Casteldefells itself is also a gorgeous city famous for being home to Barcelona football stars like Messi and Suarez.
-So you can easily include this in your Barcelona itinerary.
+So you can easily include this in your Barcelona itinerary. or a longer itinerary for travelling around Spain.
 We saw the shacks and parties on the beach in Barcelona, but we would rather walk away and enjoy the calm.
 Something you may not get in Barcelona.
 Besides, you can also visit the castle of Casteldefells, and the Olympic canal.
 I felt it was a great value for money.
 The rooms and the bathroom were much bigger than the IBIS budget hotels in the city center but it was actually priced lower.
 We loved it as a couple, but I think it would also be greatly suited for families with kids.

 The Eco Boutique Hostel Grau is located only one street of Las Ramblas but doesn't come with the hefty price tag you'd expect for such a prime location.
 For my 2 night stay in November, I paid 205€ which is an absolute bargain if you consider what you're getting.